-In order to use Satisfaction Prediction Scores, you need a minimum of 200 satisfaction ratings per month, with a combination of both good and bad ratings, on tickets that have a First Reply Time greater than 0 (Chat and Talk tickets are excluded for this reason).
-If this criteria is met a model can be built.
+In order to use Satisfaction Prediction Scores, you need a minimum of 200 satisfaction ratings per month, with a combination of both good and bad ratings, on tickets that have a First Reply Time greater than 0.
+Chat and Talk tickets are excluded for this reason, but they are included when the model is built.
 A validation and performance check is then run on the model.
-Provided the model meets a performance threshold the feature will become available for your account.'
+Provided the model meets a performance threshold the feature will become available for your account.

 For more information about how Satisfaction Prediction Scores are generated, see About Satisfaction Prediction Scores.